SiliconLabs/bluetooth_applications/bluetooth_serial_port_profile/README.md

 1. Create a **Bluetooth - SoC Empty** project for your hardware using Simplicity Studio 5.

-2. Copy all attached files in *inc* and *src* folders into the project root folder (overwriting existing file).
+2. Copy all attached files in the *inc* and *src* folders into the project root folder (overwriting existing file).
     - With **Server** device: [bt_spp_server](bt_spp_server)

     - With **client** device: [bt_spp_client](bt_spp_client)